Attend a Discover Antioch Midwest Information Session

 - An earned baccalaureate degree from a regionally accredited college or university

 - A minimum of 2.75 accumulative grade point average in all undergraduate work

-- Please note: AYA and MCE candidates must have a minimum of 2.75 GPA for content requirements
+- Please note: MCE candidates must have a minimum of 2.75 GPA for content requirements

 - Clear BCI and FBI background checks (must be taken at Antioch University Midwest)